Oyinbanky/Global-Superstore-Power-BI-Dashboard/README.md

 Result: Appliances, Copiers and Phones  are the product subcategories with the highest  Average profit in Australlia.

 ---
-- Question 7: Who are the most valuable customers and what do they purchase?
+- **Question 7**: Who are the most valuable customers and what do they purchase?

 Chart: Table